microsoftgraph/msgraph-sample-reactspa/tutorial/intro.md

 Before you start this tutorial, you should have [Node.js](https://nodejs.org) installed on your development machine.
 If you do not have Node.js, visit the previous link for download options.

+> [!NOTE]
-> **Note:** This tutorial was written with Node version 10.7.0.
+> This tutorial was written with Node version 10.7.0.
 The steps in this guide may work with other versions, but that has not been tested.